Updated on: 11/13/2019

 Wednesday’s Metro bus accident comes just two days after a Sound Transit bus was involved in a fatal crash in Kirkland, leaving two passengers dead and the driver of the vehicle critically injured.
 The bus driver in that accident claimed that the vehicle’s brakes failed just before the accident occurred, which caused him to lose control and prevent him from stopping the bus as it rolled through a red light and continued down the freeway for a couple of miles.

-The Washington State Patrol (WSP) has announced it will conduct a full inspection of the bus in order to determine whether there were any mechanical failures that may have contributed to the deadly bus crash.
+The Washington State Patrol (WSP) has announced it will conduct a full inspection of the bus in order to determine whether there were any mechanical failures that may have contributed to the fatal accident.
 Although there has been no available information regarding the status of the WSP inspection, the fact that the man continued down the highway for a substantial distance suggests that the driver’s claims of brake failure may be legitimate.